Inside LA - The Los Angeles Lowdown

 In 1834 the Mexican Government declared the missions secularized, and their lands were gradually sold off, their proselytizing functions no longer needed or wanted.
 Nevertheless tensions between the Californios and the Mexican Government remained, and in 1845 there was another battle at the Cahuenga Pass between the Mexican Governor and rebellious locals, although thankfully this time the only casualties were, famously, one horse and one mule.

-When war with between the U.S. and Mexico did break out in 1846 neither side had much in the way of an army in California.
+When war between the U.S. and Mexico did break out in 1846 neither side had much in the way of an army in California.
 Crucially though, the Americans were ultimately able to muster over a thousand troops, supported by the Navy’s Pacific Squadron of four warships, which wasn’t much, but was more than the Mexicans possessed.
-Moreover, as previously discussed, the Californios weren’t even fully committed to the Mexican cause.
+Moreover, as previously noted, the Californios weren’t even fully committed to the Mexican cause.

 On December 27, 1846, while stopping in Santa Barbara on his march down to Los Angeles, John Frémont, commander of the California Battalion of Volunteers, was visited by the town matriarch Bernarda Ruiz de Rodriguez.
 She had asked for ten minutes of his time, but the two ended up talking for two hours, at the end of which the terms of a treaty between the Californios and the U.S. had been sketched out.